gsoft-inc/sg-orbit/CONTRIBUTING.md

 7. Create a new Github release associated to the tag created previously
 8. Optionally deploy Storybook and the document Website

-Fortunatelly, this is all automated with a few commands!
+Fortunately, this is all automated with a few commands!

 Before you release, make sure you have **write access** to every selected npm packages and that you are [logged in to npm](https://docs.npmjs.com/logging-in-to-an-npm-enterprise-registry-from-the-command-line).